Textures

 }

-The fragment shader needs to determine which texture to use at each position based on whether the position falls within the frustum of the projector.
-For example:
+The fragment shader needs to determine which texture to use at each position based on whether the position falls within the frustum of the projector or not.

 #version 300 es